 Follow these simple steps to find out your competitors’ URLs:

-Step #1: Go to SEMrush.com.
+Step #1: Go to Ubersuggest.
 Type your main keyword (e.g., content marketing) into the search box.
-Click the green “SEARCH” button.
+Click the “Search” button.

 The above screenshot shows that if your niche is “content marketing,” you’ll be competing with authority sites such as:

-ii).
 Find out how many backlinks they’ve built: Now that you know who your major competitors are, let’s find out how many backlinks they’ve built.
-Using copyblogger.com as an example, follow these simple steps:
+Using digitalmarketer.com as an example, follow these simple steps:

-Step #1: Visit OpenLinkProfiler.org.
-Plug in your competitor’s URL (e.g., copyblogger.com).
-Click “Analyze Backlinks” button.
+Step #1: Sticking with Ubersuggest, plug in your competitor’s URL (e.g., digitalmarketer.com).
+Click the “Search” button.

-iii).
 Find out where they got links from: It’s easy to find out where your competitor’s links are coming from.
-Right on the Openlinkprofiler.org results page, scroll down and you’ll find this:
+Scroll down the results page and you’ll see this: